 Broad information about these lifestyle factors can be found online through reports from trail user associations (e.g., International Mountain Biking Association).
 Surveys can be an excellent way to better understand your local lifestyle factors.
-Local officials should work to survey trail users who are visiting the turnpike.
-It may be helpful for Grayling to work closely with the DNR to study and better understand both the local and regional tourism market.
+Local officials should work with the DNR to survey trail riders and better understand both the local and regional tourism market.